Aditya-Tripuraneni/FinanceApp/README.md

 ## Latest Updates:
 ### July 9th 2022
--Added some doccumention for code to make it easier to read -Added ability to tell users when they hit goal or over budget once expense entered
+- Added some doccumention for code to make it easier to read
+- Added ability to tell users when they hit goal or over budget once expense entered